annmax1983/vkt-header/README.md

 1. This extension modifies HTTP request headers for development and debugging purposes only.
 All content and services of accessed websites belong to their respective owners.
 2. Users shall not use this extension to bypass website security restrictions, access unauthorized content, or engage in any illegal activities.
-3. Users shall comply with local laws and platform terms of service when using this extension.
+3. Users shall comply with local laws and platform service terms when using this extension.

 ---